-WWE News: Teddy Long To Be Inducted Into Hall Of Fame By JBL And Ron Simmons
+WWE News: Teddy Long to Be Inducted Into Hall of Fame by JBL and Ron Simmons

 Long’s professional wrestling journey began when he met Abdullah the Butcher while living in Atlanta during the 1980s.
 He started as a member of the ring crew and eventually earned an opportunity as an NWA referee, becoming one of the most prominent heel officials in the wrestling industry at the time.

 Long began his managerial career with the tag-team Doom (Simmons and Butch Reed), who he led to the then NWA World Tag Team Championship.
-During his NWA career, Long also managed Sid Vicious, One Man Gang, 2 Cold Scorpio, Bobby Eaton, and “Mean Mark Callous (who eventually became The Undertaker in WWE).
+During his NWA career, Long also managed Sid Vicious, One Man Gang, 2 Cold Scorpio, Bobby Eaton and “Mean Mark Callous (who eventually became The Undertaker in WWE).

 Long joined WWE in late 1998 and returned to the role of referee during the beginning of his tenure.
-Eventually, he became a prominent heel manager for the likes of D’Lo Brown, Rodney Mack, and Mark Henry.
+Eventually, he became a prominent heel manager for the likes of D’Lo Brown, Rodney Mack and Mark Henry.

 In mid-2004, Long became the general manager of SmackDown and kept an authority figure role for nine years, leading both the SmackDown and ECW brands.